samuel-reedy/pi-gpx-camera/README.md

 # Mavlink
 Setup a MAV endpoint in Blueos as follows
 ![BlueOS MAVLink Endpoint](readmeAssets/blueos-mavlink-endpoint.png)
 This allows the gpx info to be collected .
+If this is running on another computer than BlueOS then the address will need to be the computers ip address, same port 14560.

 # To Run